What layer of the skin is responsible for producing new skin cells?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The layer of the skin responsible for producing new skin cells is the stratum germinativum.
-This layer, also known as the basal layer, is located at the bottom of the epidermis and is where actively dividing cells are found.
-These cells undergo a process of mitosis, leading to the production of new cells that migrate upwards through the layers of the epidermis toward the surface.
+The layer of the skin responsible for producing new skin cells is the stratum germinativum, also known as the basal layer.
+This layer is located at the bottom of the epidermis and is crucial for skin regeneration.
+It contains actively dividing keratinocytes, which are the cells that produce keratin, a key protein that contributes to the protective barrier of the skin.

 Subscribe